dsu-arl/pace-python-dojo/conditionals/if-else-statements/DESCRIPTION.md

 else:
 	# statement(s) to be executed if EXPRESSION is false
 ```
-If the expression evalues to `true`, then the statement(s) inside of the `if` block are executed.
+If the expression evaluates to `true`, then the statement(s) inside of the `if` block are executed.
 If the expression evaluates to `false`, then the code inside of the `else` block are executed.

 **Example of Python `if-else` statement:**
 ```